Fran Stenson

-Fran Stenson (born 27 April 2001) is an English footballer who plays as a goalkeeper for Sheffield United currently on loan from Arsenal in the FA Women's Championship.
+Fran Stenson (born 27 April 2001) is an English footballer who plays as a goalkeeper for Women's Championship club Southampton and the England under-23 team.

 Club career

 Fran Stenson made her professional debut on 1 October 2017 when she came on as a second-half substitute for Ann-Katrin Berger in Birmingham City's 2–1 win over Everton in the FA WSL, though she had previously started for England U17s a few weeks earlier.
 Following a transfer to Manchester City, she made her full club start in the FA WSL Cup against Aston Villa on 13 December 2018.

 In February 2019, Stenson went on loan to Blackburn Rovers of the FA Women's National League North.
 She was understudying Karen Bardsley and Ellie Roebuck at Manchester City, while Blackburn urgently required a goalkeeper following injuries to both Danielle Gibbons and Danielle Hill.

 During preseason, Stenson appeared as part of the Arsenal squad during the Emirates Cup.
 She officially signed with the team on 16 August 2019.
 On 6 September 2019, Stenson returned to Blackburn Rovers on loan, this time in the FA Women's Championship.

+On 11 July 2024, Stenson joined Women's Championship club Southampton.